-We’re so excited to have established this Eco Advisory Group here at St Michael le Belfrey.
-We’re a group of enthusiastic individuals, passionate about sustainability, climate justice, and caring for God’s wonderful creation.
-We know that this journey toward more sustainable practices can be challenging, both in our personal lives and as a Church, but we also know it is joyful and exciting work.
+We’re a group of enthusiastic individuals, passionate about sustainability and caring for God’s wonderful creation.
+We seek to advise the Belfrey Church family on environmental issues, challenging and encouraging us all to value and protect the world around us.
+We know that the journey toward more sustainable living can be challenging, both in our personal lives and as a Church, but we also know it is joyful and exciting work.
 And most importantly, it is work that God invites us to do with Him.

-We're very glad to be working with you all on this and we are always open to suggestions, so please don’t hesitate to contact us via the contact form below.
+We're very glad to be working with you all on this and we are always open to suggestions, so please don’t hesitate to contact us via hello@belfrey.org.

 Suzanna Frazer